sogaiu/ajrepl/README.md

     * Send buffer (`C-c C-b`)
     * Send expression at point (`C-x C-e`)
+    * Send expression upscoped (`C-c C-u`) - see below for details
     * Send region (`C-c C-r`)

     If Emacs' menus are enabled, there should be a `Ajrepl` menu which shows the above (and other) commands.

+## Misc Notes

+`ajrepl-send-expression-upscoped` can be handy when evaluating forms such as `(import ...)` which might otherwise lead to output one might not be interested in.

+## Experimental Commands

+There's also a file named `ajrepl-experiment.el` that contains some experimental (aka "may not stick around") functionality.

+If the file is required, it should add some additional things to the `Ajrepl` menu.

 ## Issues